Social distancing strictures fall away as crowds gather to party and protest

-Besides, Shapiro said, “we’re millennials, we’re healthy,” and she and her friends planned to isolate themselves for 14 days after returning home to St. Louis.
+Besides, Shapiro said, “we’re millennials, we’re healthy.”
+She said she and her friends were trying to follow guidelines of the Centers for Disease Control and Prevention and planned to isolate themselves for 14 days after returning home to St. Louis.

 Proprietors at a number of the bars and eateries that line the Missouri vacation spot said the crowds were about normal for an early summer weekend — albeit smaller than the hordes that packed into the area on Memorial Day.
 Images of the holiday revelry went viral online.